"BOY! Read this."

 His vengeance against the gods of Olympus far behind him, Kratos now lives as a man in the lands of Norse Gods and monsters.
 It is in this harsh, unforgiving world that he must fight to survive - and teach his son to do the same.

 See that?
 "His son"?
 How is it that NECA has released a Kratos without also releasing a BOY?
 The game is literally called Dad of Boy [it is literally not called that --ed.], and yet we only get one of the two titular characters.
 Kratos without BOY is not the Dad of Boy, he is just "Dad of."
 And being a "Dad of" is nothing!
 BOY sticks to Kratos like Elizabeth sticks to Booker DeWitt, but here we are, with a sad, BOYless Dad.
-And now that we've said both "dad" and "boy" that the words have lost all sense and meaning, let us continue on with the review.
+And now that we've said both "dad" and "boy" enough times that the words have lost all sense and meaning, let us continue on with the review.

 The most noticable difference between Kratos-as-God-of-War and Kratos-as-Dad-of-War is that Daddy Kratos has grown a big, bushy beard instead of a pointy goatee.
 He's still bald, like the existing Kratoi, so either he shaves his head now, or he shaved his face then.
 You can tell he's scowling beneath the beard, because that's his default expression, and he retains the scar over his eye.